The United States of St. Brendan the navigator; forerunner to Columbus – 16th May

 St. Comgall; founder of the Bangor monastery, Co.
 Down – 10th May

 Comgall was born between 510 and 520 A.D in Ireland’s Dal Riada district along the north-east of Co.
 Antrim.
 He was the son of Sedna, a soldier and Comgall followed his father’s footsteps for a while.
 He soon changed direction, embracing the Christian life, and trained as a monk with St. Fintan at Clonenagh in Co Laois.
 Comgall received training from other spiritual gurus as well.
-For example, he studied with St. Finian at Clonard, and with St. Ciarán at Clonmacnois, who died in 549.
+For example, he studied with St. Finnian of Clonard, and with St. Ciarán of Clonmacnois.
 He was also influenced by St, Brendan, and St. Finnian of Moville.
-Finally, Comgall was ordained a priest by an influential Bishop Lugidius of Clonmacnois.
-From there he went from strength to strength…
+Finally, Comgall was ordained a priest by an influential Bishop Lughidius of Clonmacnois.
+From there he, his spiritual life went from strength to strength…

 Comgall combined the austerity of St. Fintan with the academic focus of St. Finian.
-Comgall’s ascetic Rule for his monks; “Love Christ and hate wealth” was the essence of their practice.
+Comgall’s ascetic motto for his monks was; “Love Christ and hate wealth”.
+It became the essence of their practice.
 Comgall lived by this rule, eating just one meal a day.
 Another element to Comgall’s teaching was his council to have an ‘’anamchara’’ or spiritual director.

 After about eight years from the establishment of the Bangor monastery, Comgall went to Scotland and visited the Pictish King Bruide of Inverness with Colmcille and Canice.
-Comgall founded a monastery on the island of Tiree in Scotland, which suffered attack by the Picts in 564.
+Comgall founded a monastery on the island of Tiree in Scotland, which suffered attacks by the Pict forces in 564.

 With St. Comgall, you would have either a blessing or a curse.
 For example, when some thieves stole the monastery’s vegetables, and they became blind.
 But with one repentant thief, he healed his blindness.
 Comgall is also said to have spat into a beggar’s pocket, where a gold ring suddenly appeared.
 Then there was the case of the stingy farmer who snubbed the monks plea to have some grain, and this denied grain was later devoured by mice.